For a comprehensive list of frequently asked questions, please click here.

 A: Yes, the cost is $90.

 Under University rules, applications must be accompanied by the appropriate application fee.
 Failure to send the fee may result in a serious delay in the review of your application.
 Documented cases of substantial financial hardship for domestic applicants will be examined on an individual basis.
 Under University policy, fee waivers are not granted to international students.
-Application fees can be paid via personal check, money order, cashier's check or with your credit card on-line.
+Application fees can be paid via credit card on-line.

 Q: How do I obtain an application form?

-A: Applications and supoprting materials are accepted online only.
+A: Applications and supporting materials are accepted online only.

 All applicants must apply on-line using the above link.
-If applying to one of the five Biomedical Sciences Cluster programs, you must first selected the cluster and then select your program of interest (Cancer Biology, Immunology, Microbiology, Molecular Metabolism, or Molecular Pathogenesis/Molecular Medicine).
+If applying to one of the four Biomedical Sciences Cluster programs, you must first selected the cluster and then select your program of interest (Cancer Biology, Immunology, Microbiology, or Molecular Metabolism).
 You may choose more than one program, but the system requires that you rank the options in order of interest.
 Note that the Biomedical Sciences Cluster is an organizational unit and does not grant degrees - the individual programs within the cluster grant degrees.

 Q: What documentation is needed to accompany my application?